SL$^{2}$A-INR: Single-Layer Learnable Activation for Implicit Neural Representation: Method

 \subsubsection{Fusion Block}

-We define the Fusion Block as a stack of several hidden layers, each consisting of a linear map followed by a simple non-linear activation function like ReLU.
-Since these layers act like a low-pass filter \cite{wu2023neural}, we modulate the output of the previous layer with the output of the initial Learnable Activation (LA) Block.
-Mathematically, each layer in the Fusion Block can be defined as:
+The Fusion Block is defined as a multi-layer perceptron (MLP) composed of several hidden layers, where each layer performs a linear transformation followed by a non-linear activation function, such as ReLU.
+To enhance the representational capacity of the network, we modulate the input at each layer by the output of the initial Learnable Activation (LA) Block. \\ Formally, let \( \Psi(\mathbf{x}) \) represent the output of the LA Block given the input \( \mathbf{x} \), and define the layer-wise transformations as follows:

-for $l = 2, 3, \ldots, L-1$, where $\mathbf{y}_l$ is the output of the $l$-th layer, $\mathbf{W}_l$ and $\mathbf{b}_l$ are the weights and biases of the $l$-th layer, $\sigma$ denotes the ReLU activation function, $\Psi(\mathbf{X}_{\text{in}})$ is the output of the Learnable Activation Block, and $\odot$ represents the Hadamard (element-wise) product.
-This modulation improves the performance of the model by dynamically adjusting the influence of each hidden layer based on the initial Learnable Activation Block.
-This dynamic adjustment helps in capturing more intricate patterns and reduces the spectral bias, ultimately leading to enhanced representation capabilities and better overall performance.
-A simpler architecture could involve using an MLP as the second block to receive the output from the first block.
-However, as demonstrated in our ablation study, this approach significantly reduces performance, highlighting the importance of our design.
+where \( \phi \) denotes the ReLU activation function, \( \mathbf{W}_l \in \mathbb{R}^{d_{l-1} \times d_l} \) represents the weights of layer \( l \), and \( \mathbf{b}_l \in \mathbb{R}^{d_l} \) represents the biases of layer \( l \).
+We adopt lower-rank layers in linear transformations to balance efficiency and performance.
+The output \( \Psi(\mathbf{x}) \) of the LA Block modulates each layer in the Fusion Block via the element-wise product \( \odot \), ensuring that the influence of the LA Block persists throughout.
+The final output \( f_{\theta}(\mathbf{x}) \) of the Fusion Block is then computed by applying a linear transformation and bias to the modulated output of the last hidden layer \( \mathbf{z}_{L-1} \). \\ This modulation improves the performance of the model by dynamically adjusting the influence of each hidden layer based on the initial Learnable Activation Block.
+This dynamic adjustment helps in capturing more intricate patterns and reduces spectral bias, ultimately leading to enhanced representation capabilities and better overall performance. \\ A simpler architecture involves an MLP without modulation by the LA Block output, where information flows in a standard feed-forward manner.
+However, as our ablation study shows, this non-modulated approach significantly reduces performance, highlighting the importance of our proposed design.